-Number of beneficiaries: 77

-Type of beneficiary:

-Board members (directors), executives and employees

-Description of the agreement

-The Group has agreements with employees and directors in virtue of which these may rescind their employment contracts with the Company unilaterally, being legally entitled to indemnities ranging from 2 to 5 years of salary in cases of the taking of control of the Company

-Furthermore, contracts exist with 9 executives in virtue of which the latter will receive indemnities ranging from one year to 4 years of salary in different cases
+Number of beneficiaries 69 Type of beneficiary Description of the agreement Board members (directors), executives and employees The Group has agreements with employees and directors by virtue of which these may rescind their employment contracts with the Company unilaterally, being legally entitled to indemnities ranging from 2 to 5 years of salary in those cases where the control of the Company is taken over.
+Furthermore, contracts exist with 6 executives by virtue of which they will receive indemnities ranging from one year to 4 years of salary in different cases.

-State whether these contracts must be communicated and/or approved by the organs of the company or of its group:
+Indicate whether these contracts must be communicated and/or approved by the corporate bodies of the company or of its group.
+If so, explain the procedures, scenarios and nature of the bodies in charge of approving or making such communication: